 - 12. Q. WHEN MUST THE ASSESSOR NOTIFY ELDERLY/DISABLED TAX RELIEF RECIPIENTS TO REFILE ON A BIENNIAL BASIS FOR CONTINUED BENEFITS? - A. The Assessor must notify each taxpayer concerning refiling requirements by regular mail, not later than the February 1st following the October 1st assessment date for the refile year.
-Notification by certified mail is to be made not later than April 1st, to claimants who were notified of the refiling requirement, but failed to submit an application by March 15th.
-Any person who did not file by March 15th is required to appear personally, or his/her authorized agent is required to appear personally at the Office of the Assessor, in order to submit a claim.
-Section 12-170aa(e).
-(See also Ouestion 15.) - 13.
+Such taxpayer may submit an application by mail provided it is received by the assessor not later than April 15th.
+Not later than April 30th of such year the assessor shall notify, by mail evidenced by a certificate of mailing, any taxpayer for whom an application was not received by said April 15th.
+Any person who did not refile by April 15th is required to appear personally, or his/her authorized agent is required to appear personally at the Office of the Assessor, in order to submit an application.
+Section 12-170aa(e) as amended by PA 16-143.
+(See also Question 16.) - 13.
 Q. WHAT HAPPENS IF AN ELDERLY/DISABLED PERSON IS NOT RESIDING AT HIS/HER PROPERTY DURING THE REAPPLICATION PERIOD BUT IS, FOR EXAMPLE, IN A NURSING HOME? - A. If there is an abiding intention on the part of the elderly/disabled homeowner to return to the property, and the property in his/her absence is not rented to another, nor does any condition exist which would preclude the claimant from resuming residence without undue delay, the Owner's tax credit may continue.
 If an applicant remains in a nursing home for two years, it is then assumed that there is no abiding intent to return to the property. - 14.
 Q. IF ONE SPOUSE OF A MARRIED COUPLE IS A RESIDENT OF A CONVALESCENT HOME OR HOSPITAL, MAY THE COUPLE HAVE BENEFITS UNDER BOTH THE OWNERS' AND RENTERS' PROGRAMS? - A. No. They must apply under the Owners' Program only. - 15.
-Q. WHAT HAPPENS IF A CLAIMANT DOES NOT REFILE FOR TAX RELIEF WHEN REQUIRED TO DO SO? - A. Claimant must file for an extension request by August 15 of the application year if there is a medical reason, otherwise, the benefit is removed.
-If the claimant should seek tax relief for a subsequent Grand List year, he/she must apply as a new applicant. - 16.
+Q. IF TWO UNMARRIED PEOPLE OWN A HOME AS A JOINT TENANTS WITH SURVIVORSHIP HOW MUST THEY APPLY FOR THE PROGRAM? - A. Since the two owners are not a married couple they must apply as 50% owners. - 16.
+Q. WHAT HAPPENS IF A CLAIMANT DOES NOT REFILE FOR TAX RELIEF WHEN REQUIRED TO DO SO? - A. Claimant may file for an extension request by August 15 of the application year if there is a medical reason, otherwise, the benefit is removed.
+If the claimant should seek tax relief for a subsequent Grand List year, he/she must apply as a new applicant. - 17.
 Q. HOW ARE THE INCOME LIMITS FOR ELDERLY TAX RELIEF AFFECTED BY THE ANNUAL SOCIAL SECURITY ADJUSTMENT? - A. The Social Security Income adjustment is applied to the Owners' income limits and calls for adjustment of the income brackets by the Office of Policy and Management.
-This procedure prevents claimants who have been granted tax credits from being adversely affected by inflation. - 17.
+This procedure prevents claimants who have been granted tax credits from being adversely affected by inflation. - 18.
 Q. IS THE MINIMUM GRANT PRO-RATED? - A. No, except that, if the total tax bill is less than the minimum credit, the minimum credit will be adjusted down to the amount of the tax.